 Since we’re hearing a lot of talk about the implications of Page Speed, I wonder if Google still cares as much about relevancy?
 Or are recentness and page load time more important?

-How do I optimise my website’s loading times and increase the Google PageSpeed?
+How do I optimise my website’s loading times and increase the page loading speed?

-You can often gain a positive and lasting effect and increase in the website’s PageSpeed by taking the following issues into account and optimising for them:
+You can often gain a positive and lasting effect and increase in the website’s page loading speed by taking the following issues into account and optimising for them: